smartcontractkit/chainlink/examples/walkthrough/README.md

 > [INFO]  Link Balance for 0x79dBA5B14cBA2560360c2eF48e9329aC7Ab21573
 ```

-In a final window save the Chainlink node's Ethereum address:
+In a final window, which you'll use for the rest of the walktrhough, save the Chainlink node's Ethereum address:
 ```bash
 ORACLE_NODE=0x79dBA5B14cBA2560360c2eF48e9329aC7Ab21573
 ```